top of page

 The visit to HSW’s production site was used to announce substantial investments in the country’s arms industry – more specifically, a PLN 1.8 billion investment into Huta Stalowa Wola over two years (roughly €380 million), as well as PLN 100 million co-financing for automotive manufacturer AutoSan.
 These investments would be aimed primarily at increasing production capacity for the Krab and Borsuk platforms, to more than 50 and more than 100 per year respectively.

-Ukraine – why it matters
+Ukraine – Why it Matters

 This announcement came approximately at the same time as Ukrainian crews started to train on (now former) Polish Leopard 2 MBT’s, with an expected training time of around five weeks.
 Poland has already pledged to send 14 Leopard 2’s, all of which should be in Ukraine by mid-March, and has also pledged to deliver 60 additional tanks on top the not just the 14 Leopards, but also of the more than 250 T-72s and T-72 derivatives of various types it has already supplied to Ukraine.